Education after the 1968 Commission

 As a result, the number of schools declined, but they were better equipped and funded than they had been in the past.
 Teacher training also improved and school transportation became more streamlined.
 The government introduced French immersion in 1975 and a twelfth grade in 1981.
 It greatly expanded the number of courses available to high-school students in the 1980s and created a system of distance education to accommodate rural students.
 Drop-out rates steadily decreased, but so did school enrolment, due in large part to the province's shrinking and aging population.

 Changes also occurred to post-secondary education.
 Memorial University opened the West Coast Regional College at Corner Brook in 1975 to offer first- and second-year courses in arts, science and education.
 The facility changed its name to Sir Wilfred Grenfell College in 1979 and to Grenfell Campus, Memorial University of Newfoundland in 2010.
-It today offers 16 degree programs in fine arts, arts, nursing, resource management, and science.
+By 2011, it offered 16 degree programs in fine arts, arts, nursing, resource management, and science.

 By 1986, the Cabot Institute of Applied Arts and Technology (formerly the College of Trades and Technology and today the College of the North Atlantic) had expanded to include five three-year programs, 13 two-year diploma programs, and 30 programs that lasted at least one year, making it the largest post-secondary institution that was not a university in eastern Canada.
 Additional community colleges opened in the next two years to serve the Labrador, Avalon, Central, and Western districts.